Icinga/get-started-docs/doc/12-director.md

-# Icinga Director Setup Walktrough
+# Icinga Director Setup Walkthrough

 Icinga Director is a powerful module for Icinga Web that simplifies the configuration and management of your monitoring setup.
 It provides a user-friendly interface for defining hosts, services, and other monitoring objects, allowing you to automate and manage complex configurations with ease.
 Icinga Director integrates with various data sources, making it easier to keep your monitoring in sync with your infrastructure.